centrifugal/centrifuge/README.md

 [![Coverage Status](https://coveralls.io/repos/github/centrifugal/centrifuge/badge.svg?branch=master)](https://coveralls.io/github/centrifugal/centrifuge?branch=master)
 [![GoDoc](https://godoc.org/github.com/centrifugal/centrifuge?status.svg)](https://godoc.org/github.com/centrifugal/centrifuge)

 **This library has no v1 release yet, API still evolves.
-Use with strict versioning.**
+Use with strict versioning.** At this moment patch version updates only have backwards compatible changes and fixes, minor version updates can have backwards-incompatible API changes.
+See [v1.0.0 milestone](https://github.com/centrifugal/centrifuge/milestone/1).

 Centrifuge library is a real-time core of [Centrifugo](https://github.com/centrifugal/centrifugo) server.
 It's also supposed to be a general purpose real-time messaging library for Go programming language.
 The library built on top of strict client-server protocol schema and exposes various real-time oriented primitives for a developer.
 Centrifuge solves several problems a developer may come across when building complex real-time applications – like scalability (millions of connections), proper persistent connection management and invalidation, fast reconnect with message recovery, WebSocket fallback option.